 - a.
+Determination of course credit shall be governed by Board policy and school rules & regulations - b.
+A student shall not be tardy to school or to class - c.
+A student may not leave school or class without permission of school officials Disposition: - a.
 Disciplinary action for unexcused absences will be at the discretion of the school administrator.
-Action may include detention, ISS, out-of-school suspension and/or referral to authorities

-- b.
-Discretion of school administration
+Action may include detention, ISS, out-of-school suspension and/or referral to authorities - b.
+Discretion of school administration - c.

-- c.
 Discretion of school administration